gameshowstudio/gameshowstudio.github.io/press/index.md

 ## System Requirements

-Game Show Studio is designed for iPhone and iPad and supports devices running iOS 9 and above.
+Game Show Studio is designed for iPhone and iPad and supports devices running iOS 12 and above.
+Devices running older versions of iOS with a previous version of the app installed are still able to host and join games including devices running the current version of Game Show Studio.

 ## Networking Details